yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_GettingStarted.html.md

 ##Example

-Here is an example of initializing Profile, logging the user in, and sharing a story on the user's Facebook wall.
+Here is an example of initializing Profile, logging the user into Facebook, and sharing a story on the user's Facebook wall.
 To see a full example, please see [cocos2dx-profile-example](https://github.com/soomla/cocos2dx-profile-example/tree/master/Classes).
 To learn about the different entities and functionality of Profile, see [Main Classes & Operations](/docs/platforms/cocos2dx/Profile_MainClasses).

 <br>